Related Parties Transactions

 Rental and related administrative service agreement

 On July 1, 2013, the Company entered into a service agreement with Hai Yi Shipping Limited that provided the Company a portion of use of premises located in Hong Kong as office and provided related administrative service (the “Service Agreement”).
 Pursuant to the Service Agreement, monthly payments of Hong Kong Dollar (“HK$”) HK$298,500 (approximately $38,000) were due for each month of the term.
 The term of the Service Agreement was 1.5 years and expired on December 31, 2014.
-The Company renewed the Service Agreement.
-Pursuant to the renewed Service Agreement, the monthly payments are HK$298,500 (approximately $38,000) and the renewed Service Agreement expires on December 31, 2017.
+In December 2014, the Company renewed the Service Agreement.
+Pursuant to the renewed Service Agreement, the monthly payments are HK$298,500 (approximately $38,000).
+The term of the renewed Service Agreement is 1 years and expires on December 31, 2015.
+For the three months ended June 30, 2015 and 2014, rent expense and corresponding administrative service charge related to the Service Agreement amounted to $115,651 and $115,521, respectively.
+For the six months ended June 30, 2015 and 2014, rent expense and corresponding administrative service charge related to the Service Agreement amounted to $231,253 and $230,912, respectively.

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.